 Selected LITS projects that are particularly large, highly visible or impactful to the Bryn Mawr community.

-MISO Survey reports are based on Bryn Mawr and national data collected via a web-based quantitative survey.
-The survey is designed to measure how faculty, students and staff view the library and computing services, and reports focus on key areas of interest at Bryn Mawr as well as national trends.
+The MISO Survey report is based on Bryn Mawr and national data collected via a web-based quantitative survey.
+The survey is designed to measure how faculty, students and staff view the library and computing services, and the report focuses on key areas of interest at Bryn Mawr as well as national trends.

 Bryn Mawr's Board of Trustees conducted a task force on Digital Bryn Mawr from fall 2011 through spring 2014.
 The Digital Bryn Mawr Task Force report documents a set of recommendations that emerged from the process, focused on academics, digital external relations, and foundational investments in infrastructure, tools, and expertise.
 The recommendations all support three high-level goals: